 - a ‘BildungsinländerIn’ (foreign students at German universities who have attended a school in Germany)

 - an international applicant living in Germany with relatives who are EU/EEA citizens and work in Germany (e.g. husband, wife, parents).

-Irrespective of your nationality, you are considered a ‘BildungsinländerIn’ if you have obtained your university entrance qualification in Germany or at a German school abroad.
+Irrespective of your nationality, you are considered a ‘Bildungsinländer/-n’ if you have obtained your university entrance qualification in Germany or at a German school abroad.
 The same application conditions apply to you as those for prospective students from Germany.

-If you have obtained the German general university entrance qualification Abitur at a ‘Gymnasium’ secondary school or a German secondary education certificate at a German school abroad, you are entitled to start a degree programme at any German university, irrespective of your nationality.
-This means you are a ‘BildungsinländerIn’.
-This means that you can apply to and enrol at FAU just like any German prospective student.
-Detailed information: Application and enrolment
+- Application procedure with a German ‘Abitur’ If you have obtained the German general university entrance qualification Abitur at a ‘Gymnasium’ secondary school or a German secondary education certificate at a German school abroad, you are entitled to start a degree program at any German university, irrespective of your nationality.
+This means you are a ‘Bildungsinländer/-in’.
+You can therefore apply to and enroll at FAU just like any German prospective student.
+Detailed information: Application and enrollment

-If you have obtained a non-German school-leaving qualification at a German school or partner school in your home country or if you have obtained the International Baccalaureate and the Deutsches Sprachdiplom DSD II you can apply for a degree programme at FAU via the application procedure for international students.
+- Application procedure with the school-leaving qualification obtained in your home country If you have obtained a non-German school-leaving qualification at a German school or partner school in your home country or if you have obtained the International Baccalaureate and the Deutsches Sprachdiplom DSD II you can apply for a degree program at FAU via the application procedure for international students.

 Advice and support for applications from graduates of German schools abroad

 FAU is part of the Bavarian support initiative for German schools abroad and partner schools abroad (Bayerische Betreuungsinitiative Deutsche Auslands- und Partnerschulen – BayBIDS).
 As part of this initiative, we visit German schools abroad to introduce pupils there to the university.
 We also organize and support visits to FAU for pupils of German schools abroad.